Master of Acupuncture – Herbal Medicine

 students working in live anatomy

-Consider National University for its distinct advantages and be well-prepared for the career that awaits you.
+Consider National University of Health Sciences for its unique advantages.
+With a Master’s of Acupuncture with Herbal Medicine specialization, you will be well-prepared for the career that awaits you.

 Collaborative Learning Opportunities